FocalPointLabs/CASSANDRA_FDI-Founder-Delusion-Index-AI-Game/README.md

 # CASSANDRA — Founder Delusion Index

-A satirical startup idea scorer built with Next.js, Supabase, and the Cerebras LLM.
-Submit your startup idea, receive your scores, face the verdict.
+A satirical startup idea scoring game built with Next.js, Supabase, and the Cerebras LLM.
+Submit your startup idea, receive your Delusion Index scores, face the verdict, try to make the leaderboard!
 ---

 ## What It Does

-The Oracle takes your startup pitch and ruthlessly evaluates it across seven metrics, then delivers a goblin-brained verdict and assigns you a founder rank.
+CASSANDRA The Oracle bot takes your startup pitch and ruthlessly evaluates it across seven metrics, then delivers a goblin-brained verdict and assigns you a founder rank.
 Results are saved to a weekly leaderboard ranked by composite score.

 **Scoring Metrics**
 - **AI Hype Beast** — How saturated with AI/ML terminology is your idea?